thingsboard/thingsboard.github.io/docs/thingsboard-edge/install/docker-windows.md

 In order to get access to necessary resources from external IP/Host on Windows machine, please execute the following commands:
 ```
 set PATH=%PATH%;"C:\Program Files\Oracle\VirtualBox"
-VBoxManage controlvm "default" natpf1 "tcp-port8080,tcp,,8080,,9090"
+VBoxManage controlvm "default" natpf1 "tcp-port8080,tcp,,8080,,8080"
 VBoxManage controlvm "default" natpf1 "tcp-port1883,tcp,,1883,,1883"
 VBoxManage controlvm "default" natpf1 "tcp-port5683,tcp,,5683,,5683"
 ```
 Where:
 - `C:\Program Files\Oracle\VirtualBox` - path to your VirtualBox installation directory

-After executing this command you can open `http://{your-host-ip}:9090` in you browser (for ex. `http://localhost:9090`).
+After executing this command you can open `http://{your-host-ip}:8080` in you browser (for ex. `http://localhost:8080`).
 You should see ThingsBoard Edge login page.

+Please use **tenant administrator** credentials to login to ThingsBoard Edge UI in case Edge connected to **ThingsBoard CE**.

-Use username and login of the user assigned to the edge.
+If ThingBoard Edge connected to **ThingsBoard PE** please use credentials of the **user(s)** that were assigned to the Edge during Edge **provisioning**.

-## Step 4.
+## Step 2.
 Detaching, stop and start commands

 {% include templates/thingsboard-edge/docker-control.md %}